Ambigolimax parvipenis: Taxonomy

 Ambigolimax parvipenis was first clearly characterised in 2014, based on specimens from the British Isles.
 This work showed it to be distinct from the externally similar Ambigolimax valentianus on the basis both of genital anatomy and of the genetic sequences in the barcoding COI mitochondrial gene.
 The species later named Ambigolimax parvipenis was at that time referred to as Ambigolimax nyctelius (Bourguignat, 1861) because of some similarity in genital anatomy with a slug species from the Royal Botanic Garden Edinburgh that had been named Limax nyctelius or Lehmannia nyctelia (since renamed Ambigolimax waterstoni).
 These two slug species both lack a penial appendage but differ considerably in the length of the penis.
 In 2022 it was shown that they are indeed different species, that they had both been confused with an Eastern European species (Lehmannia carpatica), and furthermore that the slug originally named Limax nyctelius was yet another species.

 Accordingly it was necessary to coin the new name Ambigolimax parvipenis.
 The etymology of the name is the genitive of "parvus penis", the Latin for "small penis".
 The type locality is Almondbury churchyard, West Yorkshire, England.

 Occurrence and distribution

-The native distribution is unknown.
-The species was recorded at several sites in Cornwall and Devon (SW England) in 1999–2000, but a 1987 record from Suffolk might also be this species.
+The native distribution is unknown, but proposed to be North Africa.
+Indeed in Algeria the species is widespread in natural as well as ruderal habitats.
+However, the first definite records were from several sites in Cornwall and Devon (SW England) in 1999–2000; a 1987 record from Suffolk might also be this species.
 Since then it has spread widely in Britain and Ireland and by the end of 2021 was reported from 25 vice-counties in Britain and 3 in Ireland.
-It is known also from France, Hungary, Greece, and Spain, including the Canary Islands and Chafarinas Islands.
+It is known also from France, Hungary, Slovakia, Serbia, Greece, and Spain, including the Canary Islands and Chafarinas Islands.
 It is widespread in California (earliest record = 2005), with one record from Arizona.

-The species is typically found in gardens and similar disturbed habitats.
+In Europe, the species is typically found in gardens and similar disturbed habitats.
+It is often under stones and plant debris.

 Historical (pre-2022) records of Limax nyctelius, Lehmannia nyctelia or Ambigolimax nyctelius from South Africa, Australia, New Zealand, Edinburgh and Elba are now known to be of A. waterstoni, and those from the Carpathian Mountains south to Bulgaria are of Lehmannia carpatica.